 A vivid, dream-like experience that occurs at the beginning or end of sleep

 60. What is sleep paralysis?

-Unable to move during sleep/wake transition, the patient is fully oriented, but there is persistent imagery from a dream.
+It is characterized by the inability to move during the sleep/wake transition.
+In this case, the patient is fully oriented, but there is persistent imagery from a dream.

 62. Why do long, vivid dreams sometimes occur near the morning?

 Morning is when REM sleep lasts the longest, and REM is when one experiences the most dreaming.